 Sneakers

-Opt for a sleek, neutral pair of sneakers that works for both workouts and casual wear.
-These OTBT sneakers are designed for travelers.
-They’re super comfortable, lightweight, durable and breathable.
+Opt for a sleek, neutral pair of sneakers that works for both casual wear, long days of walking, or even a workout in a pinch.
+These Puma Speedcat Sneakers are trending this spring and for a good reason.
+They’re super comfortable, lightweight, and stylish.

 Sandals